 Our wines are well-balanced, as we believe that is the essence of the winemaking process—finding the balance among climate, soil, varietal, man and nature.

-At LOLA, we true live by the rule that a winemaker is a caretaker.
+At LOLA, we truly live by the rule that a winemaker is a caretaker.
 We like our grapes picked less ripe-thereby creating wines low in alcohol with great acid structure.
 We follow natural winemaking with minimal intrusion.
 Wine essentially makes itself through the metabolic process of fermentation.
 All of our wines, including the pinot noir, chardonnay and dry riesling, as well as future additional grape varietals, are made in this natural style with low-alcohol and of an unpretentious elegance; fitting for great everyday drinking wines.
 With a unique blend of modern and old-world techniques, LOLA produces wines that are lower in alcohol, have more acid structure and are naturally balanced with oak as a subtle complexity.

 During harvest we hand-pick all of our grapes at night in order preserve the quality through temperature control and minimize oxidation.
 Cool climate coastal vineyards, cool harvesting, cool fermentations and cool cellar temperatures while in oak barrels all contribute to the wines’ bright, clean and fresh taste.